Updated: Aug 7

 Another major problem for the FDS was piracy, just as it was with almost every other floppy disk-based system.
 The inherent writability of disks makes them very easy to copy.
 Nintendo had taken measures to prevent this via physical copy protection.
 Disk Cards had the word NINTENDO debossed into them.
 This wasn’t simply a marketing ploy or a recognition aid - it was an integral part of the FDS’ copy protection system.
 The debossed elements of the NINTENDO lettering coincided with matching protrusions inside the disc player, somewhat analogous to a lock and key.
 In theory, if a disk did not have the correct debossing it would not play in the FDS.

 However, this did not last long in practice, as pirates soon found workarounds, as they always do;

-This copy protection failure may have been responsible for the development of the 10NES and lockout chip, a far more robust form of copy protection
+This copy protection failure may have been responsible for the development of the 10NES lockout chip, a far more robust form of copy protection.

 Another alleged point of contention was Nintendo’s insistence on 50% copyright ownership of games released on the system.
 Some major developers, such as Hudson Soft and Namco, ceased releasing games for the platform as a result.

 The FDS’ death knell was finally sounded by outside events.
 Firstly, Capcom released a 128K cartridge version of Ghost n’ Goblins.
 Since this was greater than the 112Kb maximum for Disk Cards this robbed the FDS of one of its main advantages, the hitherto superior storage capacity of its physical media.
 Secondly, developers for the NES had started to use the battery backup for saving game progress.
 Therefore, the FDS no longer had the console monopoly on password-less progress saving.
 Thirdly, semiconductor and microchip manufacturing techniques had improved, meaning cartridges could be created for less cost than before.